chainwayxyz/citrea-docs/developer-documentation/ecosystem-tooling/rpc-indexers.md

 #### Blast API

-[Blast API](https://blastapi.io/) is an RPC provider that offers a free tier and paid plans for higher usage for Citrea.
-You may refer to their documentation and webpage for more details on the usage.
+[Blast API](https://blastapi.io/public-api/citrea) is an RPC provider that offers a generous free tier and stronger paid plans for higher usage for Citrea.
+You may refer to their webpage for more details on the usage, under `Citrea Testnet`.

 ---